camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 ## Guides

-- Familiarize yourself with our [AWS setup guide](/self-managed/setup/deploy/amazon/amazon-eks/dual-region.md) that showcases an example setup in AWS by utilizing the managed Elastic Kubernetes Service (EKS) and VPC peering for a dual-region setup with Terraform.
+- Familiarize yourself with our [AWS setup guide](/self-managed/setup/deploy/amazon/amazon-eks/dual-region.md) that showcases an example blueprint setup in AWS by utilizing the managed Elastic Kubernetes Service (EKS) and VPC peering for a dual-region setup with Terraform.
   - The concepts in the guide are mainly cloud-agnostic and the guide can be adopted to other cloud providers.
 - Familiarize yourself with the [operational procedure](./../../operational-guides/multi-region/dual-region-ops.md) to understand how to proceed in the case of a total region loss and how to prepare yourself to ensure smooth operations.